 - Agile Software Development: this is a great programme to take if you’re considering Project Management in Software Development.
 Learn how to use an Agile approach to software development to create solutions that provide ongoing value to consumers.
 You will be able to differentiate between Scrum, Kanban, and XP at the end of the programme, as well as build an environment that encourages high-performing teams and manage iteration planning using Agile methodologies.
 Students will also be able to plan a release for a Minimum Viable Product, set metrics to track project progress, and effectively communicate progress both within and outside the development team.

 Online learning isn’t easy, but if used right, it can be immensely powerful and beneficial, and courses are one of the most powerful tools in online learning.
-So, it is really important to learn how to choose the right one.
+So, it is really important to learn how to choose the right one among software development courses available on the market.
 In this article, we went over 4 questions that you need to ask yourself and fully answer that will definitely help you choose the right course.